NuxiNL/cloudabi/docs/cloudabi.md

     Number of ELF program headers of the executable.

+- <a href="#auxtype.pid" name="auxtype.pid"></a>**`CLOUDABI_AT_PID`**

+    Identifier of the process.

+    This environment does not provide any simple numerical process identifiers, for the reason that these are not useful in distributed contexts.
+Instead, processes are identified by a UUID.

+    This record should point to sixteen bytes of binary data, containing a version 4 UUID (fully random).

 - <a href="#auxtype.sysinfo_ehdr" name="auxtype.sysinfo_ehdr"></a>**`CLOUDABI_AT_SYSINFO_EHDR`**

     Address of the ELF header of the vDSO.